 (2) An action in tort does not lie against the State, a Minister of the State, a public authority or an official for any failure of a person to comply with a responsible parenting agreement.

-[Section 131G inserted by No. 23 of 2015 s.
+[Section 131G inserted: No. 23 of 2015 s.
 7.]

 131H.
 Delegation by CEO (Corrective Services) and CEO (Education)